najirm/ny-most-viewed/README.md

 NY Most Viewed
 -

-Get an api key from [here](https://developer.nytimes.com/signup) and add it in strings.xml.

 ### Description

 This application lists the most viewed articles from all the section.

+### Set up

+Get an api key from [here](https://developer.nytimes.com/signup) and add it in strings.xml.

+### Build and Run

+To build and run your app, select Run > Run in the menu bar.
+If it's the first time running the app, Android Studio asks you to select a deployment target.
+Select a device to install and run your app.

 ##### Run tests